carpetbomb/PS4Games/README.md

 Since everyone seems to like it I have decided to release it!

-If you'd like to donate at all to give me incentive to work on it more feel free to do so at my paypal [karmamodderz@gmail.com]

 # Installation
 If you had the old version, delete the old GamesOutput.json